Why Particle Size Matters When Blasting

 There are many different sizing options available when choosing the right abrasive for your application.
 So where do you start?
 One option is to determine what mil profile is required for the coating or paint that will be applied after blasting.
 Many coating mfg have information indicating the required mil profile needed to have their coating adhere properly to the surface.
 Also likewise many abrasive manufacturers have charts like the one below that provide a range of mil profile that can be achieved with a given size.

 Another factor to consider is the hardness of the abrasive and the material being blasted.
 Many abrasive mfgs indicate where their material falls on the Mohs scale (a hardness scale) on their tech data sheets.
 1 on the scale being the softest like talc and 10 being the hardest like diamond.
 The harder the abrasive the higher likelihood of the abrasive changing the surface being blasted.
-See mohs scale chart below on common abrasives.
+See media guide to compare common abrasives.

 Now that we have looked at hardness and mil profile’s effects on the surface being blasted, let’s look at particle size distribution.
 Most abrasives sold today fall within a range of grain sizes.
 These grain sizes are measured and separated on screens and are referred to as mesh sizes.
 For instance on the mil profile chart below for Green Diamond Sand you see sizes like 8X16 or 16X36, these numbers indicate that the majority of grains in that size fall within those mesh sizes.
 There are also a small percentage of grains that are smaller or larger than those mesh sizes typically found in the mix.